Learn how campaign emails are sent, what statuses mean and how to deal with blocked campaigns.

 After clicking send on your email, your campaign will be in one of the following processing statuses;

-Processing: this status means your campaign is in the process of batch sending emails to your customers.
-Read below for more information on batching.
+- Processing: Your campaign is in the process of batch sending emails to your customers.

-Executed: this status means that all batches have sent successfully.
+- Executed: All batches have sent successfully.
 You can now review the stats related to this campaign.
-Click here for more information on reviewing campaign stats.
+Learn more about campaign stats.

-Blocked: this status means the campaign has been blocked and future email batches have been cancelled and will not send.
+- Blocked: The campaign has been blocked and future email batches have been cancelled and will not send.

-As you create and send more emails to your customers and their email is flagged as 'trusted' the time between batches will get faster.
-The time between batches will depend on the percentage of customer emails that are flagged as 'trusted'.
+As you create and send more emails to your customers and their email addresses are flagged as "trusted", the time between batches will get faster.
+(The time between batches is based on the percentage of customer email addresses that are flagged as trusted.)